openstack-archive/deb-python-aioeventlet/doc/using.rst

    .. versionchanged:: 0.3

+      Coroutine objects are also accepted.
+Added the *loop* parameter.
-     An exception is now raised if it is called from the greenthread of the aiogreen event loop.
+      An exception is raised if it is called from the greenthread of the aiogreen event loop.

    Example of greenthread waiting for a trollius task.
 The ``progress()`` callback is called regulary to see that the event loop in not blocked::